Though years and miles may wedge between two friends,

 That strengthens with the passing of each hour,

-And simple fools in loneliness may grope
+And lonely fools in blindness often grope

-When guided not by love’s unending power.
+When guided not by love’s enduring power.

 Thus though vast distance holds us two apart